sdelaughter/RunGML/README.md

 ### Console Syntax Differences

 The console has some minor syntax conveniences that are not supported for programs stored in JSON files:
-- It permits the use of single or double quotes, treating them idendically.
+- It permits the use of single or double quotes, treating them idendically (**except when building for HTML, which requires double quotes**).
 - It automatically adds a set of brackets around your command.

 So while a hello world program stored as JSON looks like: `["print", "Hello, world!"]`